rldai/project-euler-hints-python/specific TODO.md

-Add list comprehension solution to Problem 1.
+Add list comprehension solution to Problems 1 and 8.

 Use factor, factor + 2, and factor +=6 in primes under x generator and Problem 7.
 Update runtimes.